 Bounces come in two forms — hard and soft.

-- Hard Bounces: A hard bounce is when you send an email message to an address that no longer exists or the email address has had four consecutive soft-bounces.
+- Hard bounces: A hard bounce is when you send an email message to an address that no longer exists or the email address has had four consecutive soft-bounces.

-Allowed email “from” addresses
+Free email “from” addresses